This is the Roman-era bema or speaker's platform. Or it might be. As with most sites things have been built on top of other things.

 Just how wild and crazy was Corinth?
-The famous quote about there being a 1000 temple prostitutes is unlikely to be true.
-But the city was a seaport so lots of people away from their social controls.
+The famous quote about there being 1000 temple prostitutes is unlikely to be true.
+But the city was a seaport so lots of people were away from their social controls.
 But does this matter in understanding Paul - his community could be different than the larger city.

 Freedom, and how much of it is good.
 (1Co 10:23 NRS) "All things are lawful," but not all things are beneficial.
 "All things are lawful," but not all things build up."
 So, making a fetish of freedom seems to be bad.
 Just because you have the right to do something, doesn't mean it would be good to do it.